Semiring Provenance for Lightweight Description Logics: Extension of Results from Classical DL

 Lemma \ref{lem:homomo} states that $\Imc_{\Omc^\semiringshort}$ has the usual property of canonical models. \begin{restatable}{lemma}{lemhomomo} For every model $\Imc$ of a satisfiable $\Omc^\semiringshort$, there is a homomorphism $\homo: \Imc_{\Omc^\semiringshort} \rightarrow \Imc$. \end{restatable}

-Theorem~\ref{thm:can-model-main} states that the canonical model behaves as expected for annotated assertions and BCQs entailment (note that annotated BCQs actually subsume annotated assertions, so that the two first points are consequences of the last one).
+Theorem~\ref{thm:can-model-main}, which relies on Lemma~\ref{lem:homomo}, states that the canonical model behaves as expected for annotated assertions and BCQs entailment (note that annotated BCQs actually subsume annotated assertions, so that the two first points are consequences of the last one).